EphraimFriedman/Restaurant-review/part-2/README.md

 ##### Liking

-In addition to AJAXifying the site, you should add the ability for users to "like" a post.
-This flow will, again, keep the user on the same page.
+In addition to AJAXifying the site, you should use AJAX to enable users to "like" a post without doing a page redirect.
+This flow will again keep the user on the same page and create an enhanced experience.

 1. **Frame 1**: User visits the site root.
 1. **Frame 2**: User clicks on a like button.